Bata94/DockerRight/README.md

     2. config.json
     3. default values

+If you change a Parameter you will need to restart the DockerRightContainer to apply the change.

 | Parameter (config.json)       | Parameter (EnvVar)               | Default                    | Type     | Description                                                            |
 |-------------------------------|----------------------------------|----------------------------|----------|------------------------------------------------------------------------|
 | EnableBackup                  | ENABLE_BACKUP                    | false                      | Bool     | Enable backup service                                                  |